schoeberl/librelane/docs/source/reference/architecture.md

 So, for a flow of {math}`n` steps, the final state, {math}`State_{n}` will be the output of the entire flow.

-The default flow of OpenLane when run from the command-line is a SequentialFlow named [`Classic`](./flows.md#classic), which is based off of the original, Tcl-based version of OpenLane.
+The default flow of LibreLane when run from the command-line is a SequentialFlow named [`Classic`](./flows.md#classic), which is based off of the original, Tcl-based version of LibreLane.

 ## Configuration